aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.1.17.0 (2015-10-06 21:20 UTC)
+* CloudFront (3.1.1.0)
+	* Added support for integrating CloudFront with AWS WAF.
+* EC2 (3.1.4.0)
+	* Added new property BlockDurationMinutes to RequestSpotInstancesRequest.
+This specifies the duration for which the instance is required.
+* WAF (3.1.0.0)
+	* Updated to use new Core, version 3.1.2.0
+	* Added support for AWS WAF (Web Application Firewall).
+AWS WAF protects web applications from attack by allowing customers to block bad actors and provides filters against common web exploits like SQL injection.
+* Core 3.1.2.0
+	* Added support for WAF.

 ### 3.1.16.0 (2015-10-01 21:11 UTC)
 * CloudTrail (3.1.1.0)
 	* Added new APIs for AWS CloudTrail: AddTags, ListTags, RemoveTags, and ListPublicKeys.
 This release of CloudTrail includes support for log file integrity validation, log encryption with AWS KMS–Managed Keys (SSE-KMS), and trail tagging.